cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 rejected.
 These checks may be performed at the software layer in the implementation where it is most efficient, but they should be performed.
-Some examples of these types of errors these checks might find include duplicate labels in a map, a tagged data item that is of the wrong type for the tag or data that is tagged as base64 but contains characters invalid for base64.
+Some examples of these types of errors these checks might find include duplicate keys in a map, a tagged data item that is of the wrong type for the tag or data that is tagged as base64 but contains characters invalid for base64.